Hadley Caliman (album)

-Hadley Caliman is the eponymous debut album recorded by American saxophonist Hadley Caliman in 1971 for the Mainstream label.
+Hadley Caliman is the debut album recorded by American saxophonist Hadley Caliman in 1971 for the Mainstream label.

 Reception

 AllMusic states "Despite the fact that this isn't the most fully confident release in Caliman's Mainstream catalog it is noteworthy for introducing a very solid and creative voice on the tenor horn ...
 If it has any real faults, it's ultimately that the leader proves too democratic at his own expense.
 This serves as an introduction to a fine re-appraisal of one of jazz's more forgotten talents".